wlandau/workflowHelper/example/README.md

 )
 ```

 Each analysis will be summarized with the mean squared error of model predictions (MSE) and the model coefficients from the `lm` and `glm` fits.
 Here, the `..ANALYSIS..` placeholder stands for the fitted model object returned by `lm_analysis` or `glm_analysis`.
+The individual summaries are saved in `CACHE/poisson100_lm_mse.rds`, `CACHE/poisson100_lm_coef.rds`, etc.

 The names of the `summaries` vector are `mse` and `coef`, so RDS files `mse.rds` and `coef.rds` will be produced.
 (Unlike the previous RDS files, the aggregated summaries are not stored in the `CACHE` folder.)
 Each is a named list containing the given summary (MSE or coefficients) of each analysis of each dataset.
 The names of the lists in `mse.rds` and `coef.rds` are the relative paths to the RDS files containing the individual summaries.